HerdHeaven/Admin-Scripts/README.md

                           Exports all groups using the MgGraph and ImportExcel modules.
 Creates a separate worksheet for each group containing a table of the members.
 Creates a worksheet containing all of the basic group overview and each groups display name links to the corresponding worksheet.
 Each worksheet has a Title in cell "A1" that links back to the overview worksheet.

+Add-FFSupportToWindowsAdminCenter - This updates a javascript file in the Windows Admin Center install path that the WAC developers do not see the need to update.
+This has been an issue for years and they refuse to fix it from everything I have seen.
+Since the file names in that folder are seemingly randomly generated, this solution goes the extra step to dynamically find the necessary file and fix it.